michaelcolletti/Magificant-30/README.md

 ## SetlistIA: A Concept For Version Controlling Setlists

-- The Magificant 30 Repo
+- The Magnificent 30 Repo
 - Test Cases and Uses for Configuration and Metadata
 - Using Jupyter for Musician Workflows